 There are occasions when you may require either additional consent in order to be able to place the building materials on the highway:

-- If you wish to place the materials in any restricted parking bays, including permit bays, loading bays, short stay parking bays, pay and display bays, and car parks you will also need to apply to suspend the parking bay for the duration of the licence.
+- If you wish to place the materials in any restricted parking bays, including permit bays, loading bays, short stay parking bays, pay and display bays, and car parks you will also need to apply to suspend the parking bay in question for the duration of the licence.
 Suspensions are not required for a free parking bay.

 - If the materials are linked to any connected highway works with a roadworks permit a temporary highway licence is only required if the materials are to be placed outside of the agreed works area.